QilongZhang/srswiki/v2_EN_DeliveryHLS.md

 And the HLS url to play: http://localhost/live/livestream.m3u8
 ```
 * hls_mount: The mount of m3u8/ts ram, refer to `mount` of `http_remux` at [http_remux](https://github.com/winlinvip/simple-rtmp-server/wiki/v2_EN_DeliveryHttpStream#http-live-stream-config)
+* hls_acodec: the default audio codec of hls. when codec changed, write the PAT/PMT table, but maybe ok util next ts.so user can set the default codec for mp3.
+* hls_vcodec: the default video codec of hls. when codec changed, write the PAT/PMT table, but maybe ok util next ts. so user can set the default codec for pure audio(without video) to vn.

 How to deploy SRS to delivery HLS, read [Usage: HLS](https://github.com/winlinvip/simple-rtmp-server/wiki/v1_EN_SampleHLS)